Company Liquidation in Dubai with Full Legal Compliance

 Appoint the liquidator and submit his formal acceptance letter to the relevant authorities.

-Publication of the notice
+Publication of Notice

 Cancellation of Employee Visas and Work Permits